Unemployment Calculator (Unemployment Rate)

 The natural rate of unemployment

-Economists are also interested in the normal level of unemployment rate associated with the long-term equilibrium on the labor market.
-It is called the natural rate of unemployment which is the difference between the number of people who would like to have a job of a certain wage and those who are willing and able to get a job.
-Therefore it consists of:
+Economists are also interested in the normal level of unemployment rate associated with the long-term equilibrium of the labor market.
+It is called the natural rate of unemployment, which is the difference between the number of people who would like to have a job of a certain wage and those who are willing and able to get a job.
+Therefore it consists of the following:

 - Frictional unemployment, which corresponds to those workers who are searching for new employment or are transitioning from one position to another, and

-- Structural unemployment which arises from the fact that a certain number of jobs available in some labor markets is insufficient to provide a job for everyone who wants one.
+- Structural unemployment which arises from the fact that a certain number of jobs available in some labor markets are insufficient to provide a job for everyone who wants one.

 In general, the actual unemployment rate fluctuates around the natural rate of unemployment.
-The deviation between the two rates is cyclical unemployment, and is related to the short-term ups and downs of economic activity.
-Most economists believe that there is a short-run relation between the unemployment rate and inflation rate.
-One explanation is that when the actual unemployment rate is under its natural level, due to the tight labor market, wages tend to rise which generates a higher price level.
+The deviation between the two rates is cyclical unemployment and is related to the short-term ups and downs of economic activity.
+Most economists believe that there is a short-run relation between the unemployment rate and the inflation rate.
+One explanation is that when the actual unemployment rate is under its natural level due to the tight labor market, wages tend to rise, which generates a higher price level.

-The graph below depicts the historical level of US unemployment rate together with the long-term natural rate of unemployment.
+The graph below depicts the historical level of the US unemployment rate together with the long-term natural rate of unemployment.

 As you can see, the unemployment rate tends to vary over time as economic activity swings up and down.
-Although after 2008, as a result of the Global Financial Crisis, the national unemployment rate rose to the 10 percent level.
+Although after 2008, as a result of the Global Financial Crisis, the national unemployment rate rose to a 10 percent level.
 By 2018, the unemployment rate had dropped below its natural level.

-The above short overview shows that by providing and analyzing labor market indicators, economists and policymakers can monitor changes in the economy over time that allow them to conduct analysis and form adequate policy recommendations.
+The above short overview shows that by providing and analyzing labor market indicators, economists and policymakers can monitor economic changes over time, allowing them to conduct analysis and form good policy recommendations.

 - Mankiw, G. - Macroeconomics (8th edition) - 2012 - Worth Publishers; and